 What can go wrong with a cordless vacuum that will make you regret buying it?

-Maybe the head doesn’t agitate the carpet, so that it’s impossible to get the carpet really clean.
+- Maybe the head doesn’t agitate the carpet, so that it’s impossible to get the carpet clean.

 I studied scores of cordless vacuum cleaners.
 I called vacuum manufacturers.
 I gathered data about how strong each vacuum really is.

 This research is what made me realize that you need more than a cordless vacuum to make a great gift for mom.
 You need one that meets all of our Mom-Approved Cordless Vacuum Cleaner Requirements.